Ada-C13/capstone/presentation.md

 - Have a conversation about any equipment needs
   - If you have a special equipment need that requires more than plugging in your device, confirm with an instructor about the setup.
 Projects that have more involved setups may be encouraged to not perform a live demo, but to record a video instead

-With your presentation group, you should coordinate the following:

-- Within the group, designate one or two laptops to use for the presentations.
-This is to lessen the amount of "plugging in/set up" time in-between presentations so it can go as smoothly as possible
-- Make sure the final draft of your presentation is sent to the the designated presentation laptop
-- Make sure all presentations, videos, equipment, demos, etc run on the designated presentation laptop
-- Make sure the designated presentation laptop has a clear way to navigate between presentations
-- Make sure all people know how to to navigate to the next presentation and/or find their presentation